A Homesteaders Holiday Budget

-Even though we don't plan big parties we still do have get-togethers, eat more food than normal with friends and family around, do more decorating, and have more activities than we regularly do.
+Even though we don't plan big parties for holidays at our home, we still do have get-togethers, eat more food than normal with friends and family around, do more decorating, and have more activities than we regularly do.
 All of these things can really add up and with the rising costs of everything, it's enough to make you want to throw your budget out the door because it's not working.

 The key to having a good budget to get you through the holidays is careful planning.
 These tips don't just apply to those that are homesteading, they apply to everyone!
 Here are some ideas to get you started:

 1. If you plan on having some kind of party, gathering, or even just decorating for each holiday, it might be a good idea to set a spending limit at the beginning of the year per holiday.
-Maybe you aren't planning on doing anything for Halloween but you still have to budget for candy or decor, write down a budget for that holiday that you think you can get everything with and then stick with it.
+Maybe you aren't planning on doing anything for Halloween but if you still want to budget for candy or decor, write down a budget for that holiday and the amount you think you can get everything with and then stick with it.
 If you have money leftover after the holiday you can either put that towards another holiday, or into your savings account.

 2. If you do plan a party, don't feel like you have to do it all.
 Make it a potluck and ask friends and family to bring different kinds of dishes with them.
 It will make for a good variety of foods and you get to spend less time in the kitchen and they have to take their dishes home so less clean up for you!